-Production of streptomycin is a complex process which undergoes a series of operations under the sterile conditions.
-There are many steps involved which we will discuss below:
+Production of streptomycin is a complex process, which goes through a series of operations under the sterile conditions.
+Let us summarize the steps in the production process of streptomycin.

 Growth of Streptomyces griseus

-Hymns of Streptomyces griseus spores are maintained in the stock soil culture.
-Then the inoculum of S.griseus is inoculated into the agar media at 28 degrees Celsius.
+Maintain the hymns of Streptomyces griseus spores in the stock soil culture.
+Then, inoculate the inoculum of S.griseus into the agar media at 28 degrees Celsius.

 Preparation of the Medium

-The production of streptomycin requires Hockenhull nutrient medium which is having the following media composition:
+The production of streptomycin requires Hockenhull nutrient medium with the following media composition: